7135-Cutiepy/ScheditBackEnd/README.md

 # ScheditBackend

-Backend server written in Node.js for
+Backend server written in Node.js for the Schedit application.
+MongoDB is required as a pre-requisite, and can be installed at their site [https://www.mongodb.com/]()

 ## Install Dependencies